fosskey/cli/README.md

 # Fosskey CLI

-Fosskey CLI (command-line interface) is the simplest way to start using an [encrypted vault][vault-repo] to store your secrets and passwords.
+Fosskey CLI (command-line interface) is the simplest way for using [Foss Encrypted Vault][vault-repo] to store your secrets and passwords.

 ## What is Fosskey?